jringeisen/wirecharts/README.md

-# wirecharts
+# Wire Charts
-A laravel livewire package that make integrating charts much easier.
+A laravel livewire package that use Chartist.js to integrate charts easily with your application.